PrasadBhalerao/langchain-with-llama/README.md

     b.
 Code deployment :
         i.
 The code saved in 'Langchain QA Bot with Llama 2' file is a Google colab file which can be reused in Google colab environment as is.

+5. Scalability, Performance and Security
+	a.
+Scalability :
+		i.
+We can scalability of models, we can use distributed computing. ii.
+We can also separate the current application hosting and new model updates on separate machines and switch the application to newer model machine when it is ready. iii.
+Distributed computing on different machines with powerful machines using CUDA like architecture would be performant for large models.
+	b.
+Performance :
+		i.
+We have used T4- GPU with CUDA and loaded the model on GPU for faster execution.
+		ii.
+Normal CPU would take much time to process the model as compared to GPU. iii.
+Sometimes the CPU crashed while loading the model.
+	c.
+Security :
+		i.
+For security, we can use Azure key vault for storing the API keys, tokens and accessing them via keys. ii.
+We can also use Environment variables to store the API keys and tokens, but it wont be as secure as using any Cloud based key-value storing service.